 In a remote sales process, phone calls and virtual meetings offer the unique benefit of easy-to-use recording, playback, and analysis of everything said during the call or meeting.

 While most of the time, you’ll want to quickly refer to a specific part of the conversation, having the complete meeting record is helpful when needing to refer back for full context or an exact quote.
+You can utilize an AI Meeting Assistant like Fathom to highlight specific questions or action items during the call and even get a full AI meeting summary which will sync directly into your CRM and can easily be shared with your attendees.

 Saving these recordings have the added utility of being excellent coaching tools for sales teams.
 Sharing successful answers to objections and effective talk tracks to pain-point discovery can aid career growth.